Metro Red Line (Minnesota): Fleet

 Temporary Red Line bus wrapped in Metro Transit BRT livery between use of Nova bus and Gillig BRT Plus vehicles.

 The Red Line initially operated using Nova Bus LFX 40' buses (4252-4258), the first and only in the Twin Cities.
 Buses were chosen to provide a riding experience closer to that of riding a train with larger windows, interior space for bikes, an exterior designed to be similar to light rail vehicles.
 Station and bus design allows for level boarding for passengers.
 The vehicle design was chosen out of three other competitors and had been available on the market for five years before being purchased by the Metropolitan Council.
 The seven buses purchased cost between $450,000-$550,000 each.
 All buses were equipped with lane departure warning systems and collision avoidance system advisories.
 The original interior bike racks were replaced with exterior bike racks several months after opening.

 These buses were retired in December 2020 when Metro Transit took over operations from MVTA.
 Until 2022, the route has been operated by 7 40' Gilligs temporarily wrapped in the METRO livery (1750–1756).
 During this time the Metropolitan Council was preparing to replace the fleet with permanent buses similar to those on the A Line.
 These buses 6 40' Gilligs (8020-8025) entered service in December 2022.
+These 6 buses still are mainly used in Red Line service but will also serve the A Line, the Red Line will also use buses from the A Line (8000-8015).